 The RibLoc® Family

-ACUTE Innovations® developed the U-shape plate technology that retains stability better than an anterior approach for rib plating2 while allowing a customizable solution for each patient and situation.
+ACUTE Innovations® developed the U-shape plate technology that retains stability better than an anterior approach for rib plating1 while allowing a customizable solution for each patient and situation.

-Using cadaver ribs plated with a small gap, a 4.6cm long RibLoc plate with 4 screws was statistically superior in durability to an anterior plate of over twice the length and 6 screws after only 50,000 breathing cycles.4
+A biomechanical study was performed using cadaver ribs plated with a 4.6cm long RibLoc plate and 4 screws.
+It was superior in durability to an anterior plate of over twice the length and 6 screws after only 50,000 breathing cycles (typically two days of breathing).1

-This was evaluated based on stiffness loss, as shown.
-Additionally, the reduced length of the RibLoc plate may facilitate a less invasive technique.3
+This was evaluated based on stiffness loss, as shown in the graph.
+Additionally, the reduced length of the RibLoc plate may facilitate a less invasive technique.1

 Definition: A comminuted rib fracture is one in which the bone is broken, splintered or crushed into at least three separate pieces.
 This type of fracture can be challenging to treat due to the complexity of the break.